 Salt is procured from a salt mine, shallow mineral rich spring pools, or from evaporating sea water.

-Fun fact: Did you know that the word salary is derived from salt?
-It is because, during the Roman Empire, Roman soldiers were often paid in salt.
+Fun fact: Did you know that the word “salary” is derived from salt?
+It is because, during the Roman Empire, Roman soldiers were often paid in the then-scarce salt.